2013 Pac-12 Football Championship Game

 The 2013 Pac-12 Football Championship Game was played on Saturday, December 7, 2013 at Sun Devil Stadium in Tempe, Arizona, to determine the champion of the Pac-12 Conference in football for the 2013 season.
 North Division champion Stanford defeated South Division champion Arizona State to win their second consecutive Pac-12 title.
-The ESPN television networks broadcast the game, beginning at 4:45 PM PT/5:45 PM MT.
+The ESPN television networks broadcast the game, beginning at 4:45 p.m.
+PT/5:45 p.m.
+MT.
 Stanford went on to represent the Pac-12 Conference in the 2014 Rose Bowl Game.

 History

 The game was the third edition of the Pac-12 Football Championship Game.
 The previous season, the Stanford Cardinal defeated the UCLA Bruins 27–24 to win the conference title and represent the Pac-12 in the 2013 Rose Bowl Game.

 Teams

 Stanford

 For the fourth season in a row, the Cardinal won 10 or more games.
 Led by LB Trent Murphy and LB Shayne Skov, the defense entered the game allowing just 87.3 yards rushing (3rd in FBS) and averaging 2.92 sacks (tied for 11th in FBS).
 Offensively, Stanford was led by RB Tyler Gaffney, who gained 1,485 yards this season for 17 touchdowns; and WR Ty Montgomery, who gained 161.9 all-purpose yards per game and scored 12 touchdowns.